thursdaybw/ddev-tightvnc/README.md

 - [License](#license)
 - [Acknowledgements](#acknowledgements)

-## What is ddev-vnc?
+## What is ddev-tightvnc?
-`ddev-vnc` is a DDEV add-on that provides VNC (Virtual Network Computing) capabilities for DDEV projects via tightvncserver.
+`ddev-tightvnc` is a DDEV add-on that provides VNC (Virtual Network Computing) capabilities for DDEV projects via tightvncserver.
 This allows developers to access a graphical desktop environment within their DDEV containers.
 The primary motivation for this add-on is to enable developers to visually monitor browsers, such as Chrome, being controlled by automation tools like Puppeteer.
 However, it is versatile enough to be used for any purpose requiring a graphical interface within a DDEV container.

 ### Key Features:
 - **Monitor Headless Browsers**: Ideal for witnessing Chrome being controlled by Puppeteer.